-The Carnegie Foundation has selected 240 U.S. colleges and universities to receive its 2015 Community Engagement Classification.
-Of this number, 83 institutions are receiving the classification for the first time, while 157 are now re-classified, after being classified originally in 2006 or 2008.
+The Carnegie Foundation selected 240 U.S. colleges and universities to receive its 2015 Community Engagement Classification.
+Of this number, 83 institutions received the classification for the first time, while 157 were re-classified, after being classified originally in 2006 or 2008.
 These 240 institutions join the 121 institutions that earned the classification during the 2010 selection process.
 Currently, a total of 361 campuses have the Community Engagement Classification.

 Download the full list of Community Engagement Classified Campuses (2010 & 2015) (PDF, Revised 8/10/16)

 Among first-time recipients of the classification, 47 are public institutions and 36 are private.
 In terms of Carnegie’s Basic Classification, 29 are classified as research universities, 28 are master’s colleges and universities, 17 are baccalaureate colleges, three are community colleges and five institutions have a specialized focus—arts, medicine and other health professions.
 They represent campuses in 33 states and U.S. territories.

 Campuses that were not successful in the 2015 classification process received general feedback from the Foundation.
 Classified campuses received feedback noting that even among the most effective applications, there are four areas of practice in need of continued development.